Publications

 Can crowdsourcing create the missing crash data?

-S Milusheva, R Marty, G Bedoya, E Resor, S Williams, A Legovini
+S Milusheva, R Marty, G Bedoya, E Resor, S Williams, and A Legovini

 2019